-On hitting the “Get Started” button – I was navigated to Google Signals introduction page.
-This page will describe all the feature associated with Google Signals and what are capabilities you’ll be receiving once it’s activated.
+On hitting the “Get Started” button -- I was navigated to Google Signals introduction page.
+This page will describe all the features associated with Google Signals and what are capabilities you’ll be receiving once it’s activated.

-Hit on Continue button for navigating to Activation page.
+Hit on the Continue button for navigating to the Activation page.
 Before activation, it will check whether the pre-requisites are met.

 - Advertising feature should be enabled